coveooss/uabot/README.md

 # uabot [![Build Status](https://travis-ci.org/erocheleau/uabot.svg?branch=master)](https://travis-ci.org/erocheleau/uabot)
-Bot to generate data to UA
+Bot to send "intelligent" random usage analytics to simulate visits, queries and clicks on a site.
+Works with a configuration file using json format.
+Check the /Scenarios folder for examples.

 ## Supports
 - [x] Search events